Azerbaijan, Georgia & Armenia - 12 Days

 This morning, visit Echmiadzin, the ancient capital of Armenia, and explore its stunning monastery which dates back to the year 303 AD.
 Then, explore Yerevan.
 A city tour will reveal all the main places of interest.
 See the sights of the Yerevan Cascade, a giant stairway made of limestone and the Matenadaran museum.
 Wander down Abovyan Street and explore the Republic Square and Cafesjian Centre of Arts.
 The last stop is the Yerevanian food market, also the best place to sample some fresh Armenian fruits and sweets.
 For the last night on tour, sit down for a traditional Armenian meal at a local restaurant.

-Day 12: End Of Tour In Yerevan
+Day 12: End of tour in Yerevan

 Location: Yerevan